-The Building Blocks of Success: Yassi Youdai (MS '20) Details Her Experience in Graziadio’s Master of Real Estate Program
+The Building Blocks of Success: Yassi Youdai (MS '20) Details Her Experience in Graziadio’s Master of Science in Real Estate Program

 When referring to the “building blocks” of success, some may picture building a house.
 Finding the perfect patch of land, establishing a solid foundation, and piece by piece, creating your vision of an ideal home.